Most Recent

 Walking Paris

-Pictures taken during a 5-day summer course on Photojournalism & Documentary at Spéos-Photos Paris.
+Pictures taken during a 5-day summer course on Photojournalism & Creative Documentary at Spéos-Photos Paris.

 Good Friday